 Emily also loves composing for film and TV and composed the music for 6 national commercials for Weight Watchers ‘Simple Start’ campaign.
-Emily has released 6 CD’s of original music, with her most recent CD, Diversity, produced by Quincy Jones for Concord Music.
+Emily has released 7 CD’s of original music.
+Her newest release, Into The Blue, topped the Billboard Charts as did her CD, Diversity, produced by Quincy Jones for Concord Music.
 “She’s the most delightful human being I’ve ever met in my life”, Quincy says.
 “And her music is the same way.
 I am at once astounded and inspired by the enormous talent that Emily embodies.
 With the ability to seamlessly move from Classical to Jazz and Be-bop, she shows as much musical prowess as pianists/composers twice her age, and I am thrilled to be working with her.
 She’s astounding, man … she’s astounding.
 She plays like she’s 40 years old.
 She is the complete 360-degree package, and there are no limits to the musical heights she can reach.”

 Emily has been composing since she was 3 years old.
 By the time she was 4, she was having music published and distributed by Hal Leonard and currently has 5 original sheet music songbooks distributed worldwide.
 Emily has helped raise millions for charities across the globe through performances and events. aEach of her CD’s and songbooks dedicate a portion of sales to various charities.
 A documentary on Emily has attracted almost 30 million views on youtube and won an Emmy Award.
 Emily appeared on the Ellen DeGeneres Show 6 times in 2 years, performing an original song she composed for each appearance.
 She has been featured nationally and internationally on TV and print including the Disney Channel, ABC Nightline, Katie Couric Show, Queen Latifah Show, Dancing With the Stars, Good Morning America, Australia Sunday Night Channel 7, Germany SAT1, and others.
 Emily was interviewed for NPR Radio by David Green that was selected for a CD collection of NPR’s top stories: “People We Meet: Unforgettable Conversations.”